tmeulenb/filler/README.md

 ## Usage:
 ```
-After doing the steps above you will have my champions as a executable.
+After doing the steps above you will have my champion as a executable.
 You will need to run the champion within the filler_vm located in resources.
 Usage: resources/filler_vm -f path [-i | -p1 path | -p2 path] [-s | -q | -t time]